NonceGeek/tai_shang_world_generator/Introduction(EN).md

 - **The practice of abstract NFT:** NFT consists only pointers to renderers;
 - **The practice of cold media NFT:** the on-chain data is responsible for the generation of the 2D matrix map and the users are responsible for telling the "story of the map" by recreation of maps;
 - **The practice of Arweave with traditional Layer1:** traditional chains are responsible for the storage of data, and Arweave is responsible for the storage of stateless code (e.g., generation rules) and resources.
+- **The practice with NFT as character: ** load character from NFTs on multi-chain as a character in Map!

 ## 0x02 Background